 - Slice green onions and roughly chop cilantro, large stems removed.
 Place in a medium/large mixing bowl.
 Add currants and pistachios.

-- When rice is done cooking, add to mixing bowl.
+- When rice is cooked, add to bowl.
+Pour dressing over top and stir well.

 Notes